The (surprising) science behind hyaluronic acid

 How does hyaluronic acid work?

-Most HA molecules are too big to get down to the dermis (the deeper layer of your skin where wrinkles form), so it sits on the surface and acts as a temporary barrier boost.
+Most Hyaluronic acid molecules are too big to get down to the dermis (the deeper layer of your skin where wrinkles form), so it sits on the surface and acts as a temporary barrier boost.
 Hyaluronic acid that sits on the skin’s surface won’t work miracles on wrinkles – that requires plumping up the folds in the skin’s deeper dermal layer.
 Some brands use sodium hyaluronate (the salt of hyaluronic acid), which has a smaller molecular size and so is able to penetrate deeper into the skin and better ‘fill’ lines, albeit temporarily.

 So size matters when it comes to hyaluronic acid?

 It sure does!
-Molecular weight is crucial when it comes to hyaluronic acid – not only does it determine whether the HA sits on the skin’s surface or penetrates to the sub-cutaneous layers, studies have shown that very low molecular weight hyaluronic acid can actually increase inflammation.
+Molecular weight is crucial when it comes to hyaluronic acid – not only does it determine whether the Hyaluronic acid sits on the skin’s surface or penetrates to the sub-cutaneous layers, studies have shown that very low molecular weight hyaluronic acid can actually increase inflammation.
 That’s particularly bad news for those with sensitive skin, eczema and psoriasis, which are all inflammatory skin conditions.

 My skin is dry, but using hyaluronic acid has made it feel worse.
 Is that possible?

-This can happen because the HA on the skin’s surface will naturally draw moisture from the deeper layers of the skin – just like a sponge mopping up water – before it evaporates from the skin’s surface.
+This can happen because the Hyaluronic acid on the skin’s surface will naturally draw moisture from the deeper layers of the skin – just like a sponge mopping up water – before it evaporates from the skin’s surface.
 The drying effect is more common if there’s a lack of humidity (or moisture) in the air, but it can also happen if you already have dry skin.
 If you’re using hyaluronic acid, you’ll need to ‘seal’ it in with a more occlusive product, such as facial oil.

 Is there a better option?